 Trim Level Breakdown

 The STI is offered in base model and Limited trims.
-A special Launch Edition, detailed below, will also briefly be available.

 The base model comes standard with full power accessories, dual-zone automatic climate control, heated front seats, a six-speaker AM/CD/HD radio/SiriusXM stereo with USB and AUX inputs, a rearview camera, Bluetooth connectivity, cruise control, heated exterior mirrors, windshield wiper de-icer and 18-inch alloy wheels.